GitKraken Desktop Documentation

 Use the top toggle button to switch between Diff View, which shows the selected commit’s changes to the file, and the File View, which shows the file’s state at that commit, including the blame info.

-9. Open Terminal
+9. GitKraken Desktop Terminal

 10. Resize the Graph